 8. They vote for candidates who support teachers and education.

 Or at the very least, they don’t broadcast their support for anti-teacher school board members and government officials.

 Our jobs are so much easier when parents support us as teammates in the pursuit of what’s best for the child.
 Sometimes that’s helping establish firmer phone boundaries at night so the child isn’t falling asleep during class.
 Sometimes it’s bringing a box of tissues during cold and flu season if they’re able.
-(Can teammates ask questions or suggest other options?
+(Can teammates ask questions, give feedback, or suggest other options?
 Of course!)

-Supporting teachers doesn’t have to mean a huge donation, a lengthy time commitment, or other things that aren’t feasible for most families.
+Parents who support teachers don’t have to make a huge donation, a lengthy time commitment, or other things that aren’t feasible for most families.
 Sometimes—actually, a lot of times—it’s the simple things.